solidjs/vite-plugin-solid/README.md

 This will force SSR code in the produced files.
 This is experiemental and mostly not working yet.

+#### options.babel

+- Type: Babel.TransformOptions
+- Default: {}

+Pass any additional [babel transform options](https://babeljs.io/docs/en/options).
+Those will be merged with the transformations required by Solid.

 ## Note on HMR

 Starting from version `1.1.0`, this plugin handle automatic HMR via [solid-refresh](https://github.com/ryansolid/solid-refresh).